WuLoli/GAEseq/README.md

 Ziqi Ke and Haris Vikalo.
 "A graph auto-encoder for haplotype assembly and viral quasispecies reconstruction," The 34th AAAI Conference on Artificial Intelligence (AAAI-20), New York, NY, February 7-12, 2020.<br/>
 <br/>
-Simulated dataset used in the paper can be downloaded at (https://drive.google.com/open?id=1v84CcCwCcKWc8zqsCKKT64-fMwLLFWBV)
+Simulated dataset used in the paper can be downloaded at (https://drive.google.com/open?id=1v84CcCwCcKWc8zqsCKKT64-fMwLLFWBV) Realistic HIV-1 dataset used in the paper can be downloaded at (https://drive.google.com/file/d/1qMKQcFLsFegibTuZohKz8XpuTvPN8GSw/view?usp=sharing)